 — excerpt from the poem, A new marathon, by Sri Chinmoy

 He is currently writing a volume entitled Twenty-Seven Thousand Aspiration-Plants.

 In the field of art, his painting stands as a monumental achievement.
-To date over 140,000 paintings have been catalogued.
-120,000 of them were created in a one year span.
+To date over 140,000 paintings have been catalogued — 120,000 of them were created in a one year span.

 The sheer scale of Sri Chinmoy’s achievements is overwhelming.
-That one man can do so much, is hard for the mind to comprehend.
+That one man can do so much, is hard to comprehend.
 Yet, beyond the numbers, there is a point here that Sri Chinmoy is subtly stating — that the mind and body can only grasp a limited part of the reality at any one time.
 It is the soul that truly embodies reality — it is the limitless, eternal and universal reality within us.